Two lives collide: The Story of a Friend’s Death (Part Two)

 “I will never be like you!” the witness said he yelled.
 “I won’t be like you!”

 The witness was alarmed, even after his young daughter left with his wife to go skating.
-He pointed out that he’s 5’3” and that he was intimidated by the man across the street.
+He pointed out that he’s 5’3” and was intimidated by the man across the street.
 However, he still had to wait for his son, and was worried about the other children leaving school, so he began to walk in circles on the street corner to keep an eye on Mr. Cropearedwolf.
 That’s when a bus drove down Donlands between them, and once it had passed, Mr. Cropearedwolf was gone.

 He was next reported walking east on the south side of Danforth Avenue not far from the school, approaching the place where he would soon push Michael into the planter.
 At that time, Michael was walking west on the same side of the street.
 While listening to the evidence in court, I thought he was probably on his way to his favorite pub, Gabby’s, where he went every day at about 3:30 to do the crossword at a table the bar staff reserved for him.
 Michael was part of a crowd of regulars, many of them good friends who had been very kind to him during a series of chemotherapy treatments for three different cancers.
-However, I was later told he was on his way to the supermarket to do some shopping, planning to buy some frozen lasagna.
+However, I was later told he was on his way to the supermarket to do some shopping and–prosaically–planning to buy some frozen lasagna.

 Michael’s poor health forms a big part of the story.
 Following the sentencing hearing, I wrote that the last time I saw him was around the middle of December in 2022, about six weeks before he died.
 We didn’t live that far apart, and ran into each other fairly often on the Danforth.
 We would stop to chat, and sometimes sit down at an outdoor café in summer.
 But this was December and cold.
 I was walking east when I saw an elderly man standing with one hand on a lamppost, looking winded.
 I felt sad—then worse, realizing that the elderly man was Michael.
 I went up to him and joked around a bit while doing up his coat, which wasn’t fully zipped, and settling his backpack onto his shoulders.
 He liked being joshed, enjoyed being fussed over, and filled me in on his latest news.
 He finally said he was all right, and we walked off on our errands.